 - Neurological and neurosurgery disorders including seizures, benign tumors, hydrocephalus, and others

-- Orthopedic and/or neuromuscular disorders including cerebral palsy, scoliosis, clubfeet, congenital or traumatic amputations of limbs, and others
+- Orthopedic and/or neuromuscular disorders including cerebral palsy, spina bifida, scoliosis, clubfeet, congenital or traumatic amputations of limbs, and others

 - Visual disorders including cataracts, glaucoma, strabismus, and others